assen-totin/cdn/README.md

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

+### Delete

+Set the SQL DELETE query to run in the configuration option `cdn_sql_delete`.
+It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

+NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

 ## MongoDB

-Because MongoDB does not allow for textual queries, both file metadata and authorisation data must reside in a single collection with one document per file.
-Each document must have the same properties as the JSON response above plus two extra: `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).
-When asking for authorisation and data, CDN will compose a Mongo query with a filter that will have both these properties set: `{file_id: 1234-567-89, auth_value: abcd-efgh-ijkl}`; there should either be one exact match (if access is authorised) or no match.

 Set the database name in the configuration option `cnd_mongo_db`.
 Set the collection name the configuration option `cnd_mongo_collection`.

+Because MongoDB does not allow for textual queries, both file metadata and authorisation data must reside in a single collection with one document per file.

+### Upload

+The CDN will create a document with the same properties as the JSON response above plus two extra: `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).

+### Download

+The CDN will compose a Mongo query with a filter that will have both properties `file_id` and `auth_value` set: `{file_id: 1234-567-89, auth_value: abcd-efgh-ijkl}`; there should either be one exact match (if access is authorised) or no match.

+### Delete

+The CDN will compose and execute the same query as with download.
+The document, if found, will be deleted.

 # Transport types